isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-zyrup.md

 Speaking to friends and peers didn’t help them in making a decision either, as they received varied recommendations from different people.
 But the decision really depends on the needs, concerns, and wants of the people who want to start a business together, highlights Joel.

 ![GoBusiness start-up guide](/images/blog/zyrup 1.jpg)
-<caption>The GoBusiness Start-up Guide details six steps which new business owners can follow when starting out, the first being choosing a business structure</caption>
+###### The GoBusiness Start-up Guide details six steps which new business owners can follow when starting out, the first being choosing a business structure

 The GoBusiness Start-up Guide provided them with the information they needed to make a decision, says Joel.